tasligh/tts-buy-document-authentication-services/README.md

 # Login.gov Document Authentication Services

+This is the GitHub repository for [TTS_DOCAUTH](https://www.fbo.gov/index?id=667170854a2b71ab27c82846e3baeea8), posted on FedBizOpps.gov.
 Please submit any questions as [an Issue](https://github.com/18F/tts-buy-document-authentication-services/issues) in this repository by *November 15, 2017 at 1:00pm EST*.
 The Contracting Officer will only be responding to questions submitted using the [Issue Template](ISSUE_TEMPLATE.md).
 Comments from other parties or in other formats will still be considered but we cannot commit to responding to them.

 **Proposals are due by November 30, 2017 at 1:00pm EST.**